VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 You can perform Admin tasks, while the Server is running,

-Eg. You may want to associate multiple streams into a stream.
+Eg. You may want to get a stream by it's id.

-You can do so by calling the **associate** endpoint.
+You can do so by calling the **streams/{id}** endpoint.

 ![Event Stream Server Admin Endpoints](/Docs/ServerAdminEndpoints.jpg)